doteditorial: The Digital Transformation Journey

 Looking at those companies that have embraced new disruptive business models, we can see a path forward.
 Look at Microsoft: they made a turnaround in just three years from a software delivery company to a full cloud service delivery company.
 This is a monumental change.
 But they did it without pausing to look left and right.
 They just agreed that was the direction and “off we go” – and everyone else is now moving in this direction.
 So, it’s possible, but there are certainly risks involved, and you need to have everyone working towards the same goal.

-Large IT companies with deep pockets are capable for transformation, but where does that leave small or medium to large-sized companies from other industries?
+Large IT companies with deep pockets are capable of transformation, but where does that leave small or medium to large-sized companies from other industries?
 They might already be partially digital in their workplaces, but they need to take the next step.
 For this, they have two perspectives they need to explore.
 One is the internal view: How do we make ourselves fit for the new digital area?
 And the second is: How can we participate in the value chain of the future with our services and products?
 The answer to both questions resides in new digital business models, which don’t just require technological investments, but also necessitate a rethink of human resource and value chain strategies.

 Certainly, new digital business models are accompanied by a couple of pain points for companies.
 One of them is regulation, in terms of how to manage the requirements which are stipulated by the government when it comes to digital services, especially in the area of data privacy.
 There's still a lot of uncertainty here for companies.
 And the other thorny issue is overcoming the mental hurdle of making use of cloud services in general, which means handing over what were formerly seen as critical IT services to a third party.
 This is really a big step for most companies.
-Because they need to understand the issues of security, of data sovereignty, and so on.
+Because they need to understand the issues of data sovereignty, security and so on.
 But if you don't take the steps to the cloud, you won't make the step to the digital world.
 The cloud is essential.
 It's a core service model to make use of all these on-top services like Big Data, industrial IoT services, and Artificial Intelligence.

 A new approach to IT security for digital transformation

 This is a completely different approach and is certainly quite challenging alongside all the other cyber security threats.
 But it doesn't make sense to try to keep old structures in this new environment.
 We must face this challenge and we need to deal with it.
 And there are still some people who, as they don’t feel themselves capable of seeing all these dimensions, try to keep their data in what they see as the safest environment.
 But then they’re excluding themselves from all these digital opportunities.
 The message here is: “Accept the challenge when it comes to security, get familiar with the issues, and at the end of the day, engage in a risk assessment”.
 Not every piece of data is of such high value that it makes sense to keep it in a highly protected environment.
 Ultimately, it is important to find the balance between security and innovation, a point elaborated upon by Karsten Nohl from Security Research Labs.
 And while this may initially appear to represent a conflicting challenge for company CIOs, according to Jack Miller, CISO at Open Systems, it is possible to both reduce costs and increase agility, and at the same time ensure security and compliance.

 Cooperative ecosystems key to success in the digital world